Beah Richards

-Early life and education
+Early life

 Beulah Elizabeth Richardson was born in Vicksburg, Mississippi; her mother was a seamstress, and her father was a Baptist minister.
 In 1948, she graduated from Dillard University in New Orleans, and two years later, she moved to New York City.

 She was taught dance by Ismay Andrews.

 Career

-Her career began in 1955 when she portrayed an 84-year-old-grandmother in the off-Broadway show Take a Giant Step.
+Her career began in 1955, when she portrayed an 84-year-old-grandmother in the off-Broadway show Take a Giant Step.
 She often played the role of a mother or grandmother, and continued acting her entire life.
 She appeared in the original Broadway productions of Purlie Victorious, The Miracle Worker, and A Raisin in the Sun.

 As a writer, she wrote the verse performance piece A Black Woman Speaks, a collection of 14 poems, in which she points out that white women played an important role in oppressing women of color.
+The play's first performance was in 1950 for the organization Women for Peace, a white-women's organization in Chicago.
+The positive reception of her poetry led her to become the cofounder of the civil rights organization Sojourners for Truth and Justice, which used A Black Woman Speaks as a framework for their work.
+The Sojourners for Truth and Justice drew in other notable activists including Shirley Du Bois, Louise Thompson Patterson, Mary Church Terrell, Claudia Jones, and Audley Moore.

-The play's first performance was in 1950 for the organization Women for Peace, a white women's organization in Chicago.
-Her first play was written in 1951 titled One Is a Crowd about a black singer who seeks revenge on a white man who destroyed her family.
+Her first play was written in 1951, titled One Is a Crowd, about a black singer who seeks revenge on a white man who had destroyed her family.
 It was not produced until decades later.

-From the 1930s to the late 1950s, Richards was a member and organizer with the Communist Party USA in Los Angeles after befriending artist Paul Robeson.
-She is among the Black women who "actively participated in movements affiliated with the CPUSA" between 1917's Bolshevik Revolution and Soviet premier Nikita Khrushchev's 1956 revelations.
+From the 1930s to the late 1950s, Richards was a member and organizer with the Communist Party USA in Los Angeles, after befriending artist Paul Robeson.
+She is among the black women who "actively participated in movements affiliated with the CPUSA" between 1917's Bolshevik Revolution and Soviet premier Nikita Khrushchev's 1956 revelations.
 She was later a sponsor of the National United Committee to Free Angela Davis.

 Richards was known professionally as Beah Richards, and is also referred to in several sources as Bea Richards.

 Notable movie appearances include The Amen Corner (1965), Guess Who's Coming to Dinner (1967), Hurry Sundown, The Great White Hope, Beloved and In the Heat of the Night.
 She appeared in Roots: The Next Generations as Cynthia Murray Palmer, the grandmother of Alex Haley.

-She made numerous guest television appearances, including roles on Beauty and the Beast, The Bill Cosby Show, 227, Sanford and Son, Benson, Designing Women, The Facts of Life, The Practice, Murder, She Wrote, The Big Valley and ER (as Dr. Peter Benton's mother.)
+She made numerous guest television appearances, including roles on Beauty and the Beast, The Bill Cosby Show, 227, Sanford and Son, Benson (playing the title character's mother in two episodes), Designing Women, The Facts of Life, The Practice, Murder, She Wrote, The Big Valley and ER (as Dr. Peter Benton's mother.)